Three open positions available:

 Everett Housing Authority Mission Statement: The Everett Housing Authority creates affordable housing, fosters healthy communities where households thrive, and replaces systemic racism with equity for all.

-This is a full-time union position working 37.5 hours per week.
-This is a mid-level position, with increasing areas of responsibilities.
-Work is characterized by a variety of well-defined processes and procedures, which cover not only resident issues but also organizational matters relating to property management.
+This is an entry level, full time, union position working 37.5 hours per week.
+Work is characterized by a variety of well-defined processes and procedures, which may cover not only resident issues but also organizational matters relating to property management.
 Work is performed under the general supervision of a manager who is available to assist with matters outside the guidelines.
-This position is responsible for a larger volume of units, with the application of two or three programs’ rules and regulations with distinct differences, i.e. PBV, LIHTC, RAD or PBRA.
+However, much of the initial applicant contact is handled by the Housing Management Specialist II.
+This position typically consists of a limited volume of units, with the application of one or two closely related programs’ rules and regulations, i.e. LIHTC, PBRA and HOME.

 If you’re looking for a great benefits package we have that as well!

-•12 paid scheduled Holidays plus 1 additional floating holiday per year;
+- 12 paid scheduled Holidays plus 1 additional floating holiday;

 SCOPE OF WORK:

-Under general supervision performs a variety of duties pertaining to the day to day operations of Affordable Housing and Authority Owned communities.
-Manages all functions of initial certification, recertification and interims.
+Under general supervision performs a variety of duties pertaining to the day to day operations of Affordable Housing and Authority owned communities.
+Manages all functions of recertification and interims.
 Ensures program compliance, stays current with HUD and LIHTC regulations, Fair Housing, and state laws.
 Responsible to ensure files are ready for internal and external audits.

 REQUIRED STANDARDS AND FUNCTIONS